michielhbrand/SE2-Fullstack-Submission/docs/management-api.md

 - Same **Keycloak JWT Bearer** authentication as InvoiceTrackerApi — shared identity provider
 - Separate CORS policy (`AllowManagementPortal`) — only the management frontend origin is permitted
 - `systemAdmin` role required for management operations — enforced at the endpoint level

+## User Provisioning

+- New users are created via the **Keycloak Admin REST API** (`KeycloakUserAdminService`) — the management backend provisions the identity directly in Keycloak, no self-registration required
+- Default password for all new users is `password123` — a fixed password used regardless of the user's email address, which avoids failures when an email address is shorter than Keycloak's minimum password length
+- Users can change their password via the Keycloak account portal at any time
+- `GetOrganizationsRequest` uses a plain `class` with regular `set` properties (not a `record` with `init`) — required for correct `[AsParameters]` query-string binding in .NET 8 when optional integer parameters are absent from the request

 ## Testing Strategy